-How to travel safely with your LVAD?
+Learning how to travel with your LVAD

 After having an LVAD, you may have learned about the beginner’s guide to LVAD.
 But one of the other important things after handling an LVAD effectively, you need to learn is how you travel safely with your LVAD without compromising on the device protection.